Highlights of Tanzania

 Traveling Solo in Tanzania

-If you are planning to travel alone, rest assured that all of our trips to Tanzania are suitable for solo travelers.
+If you are planning to travel alone, rest assured that all of our trips to Tanzania are suitable for solo vacations.
 And as a solo traveler you'll be in good company - around half of our adventurers join us on their own.
 Our small group tours are a great way to meet like-minded people, make new friends and explore the incredible landscapes of Tanzania in a safe and hassle-free way.

 Best time to go to Tanzania